SilasBerger/microbit/projects/maqueen-rc-car/README.md

 ## Usage
 ### Installation and setup
 - Load the program in the [Python editor](https://python.microbit.org/v/3/project), e.g. by importing the hex file.
-- Upload it to **two** Microbits.
+- Upload it to **two** Micro:bits.
-- Connect one Microbit to the Maqueen robot - this Microbit is now the _car controller_.
+- Connect one Micro:bit to the Maqueen robot - this Micro:bit is now the _car controller_.
 - Turn on the Maqueen robot.
 - Use the `A` button on the car controller to set it into `car controller` mode, indicated by a `C` on the screen.
-- Connect the other Microbit to a battery pack (or leave it plugged into a USB port).
-This Microbit is now the _remote control_.
+- Connect the other Micro:bit to a battery pack (or leave it plugged into a USB port).
+This Micro:bit is now the _remote control_.
 - Use the `A` button to set the remote control into `remote control: parking` mode, indicated by a `P` on the screen.
   - **Caution:** If the screen is showing a `D` instead of a `P`, press the `B` button once to switch from `driving` into `parking` mode.

 ### Driving
 After completing the installation and setup steps, the Maqueen RC car is now ready for driving.
-- Hold the remote control upright, in landscape orientation, with the Microbit logo facing toward you.
+- Hold the remote control upright, in landscape orientation, with the Micro:bit logo facing toward you.
 Tilt slightly toward yourself.
 - Press the `B` button on the remote to switch from `parking` to `driving` mode, indicated by a `D` on the screen.
 - Start tilting the remote control away from yourself to let the Maqueen drive forward.
 Tilt sideways to steer.